pbakun/bakson.github.io/_posts/2022/2022-10-09-sql-image-sitecore.md

 ## Shortcut
 For those who don't want to go through all this steps by yourself I have prepared ready to go scripts [here](https://github.com/pbakun/mssql-development).

 That would be it for today.
 Feel free to share this post or DM me on Twitter if you have any questions or just want to chat about it.
-Till next time.
+Till the next one.